-The pre-selection of this problematic site soon became a subject of controversy and objection in the community as residents realized the public health dangers of the proposed location.
+The pre-selection of this problematic site soon became a subject of controversy and objection in the community as residents realized the public health dangers of the proposed location and inappropriate land uses added to the residential supportive housing element of the Project.
 Councilmember Bonin refused to acknowledge the common sense concerns of his constituents regarding the problems of the low lying site, refused to consider alternate available sites for such supportive housing, and instead launched an outrageous campaign to silence community objections, including making false accusations that those concerned about these homeless housing projects were responsible for placing bomb-like materials at a related Bridge Temporary Homeless Housing site nearby.
 Emails released by Mr. Bonin's office itself revealed he had been advised by police detectives these devices were unrelated to the homeless housing project and were no threat to public safety, yet after being so informed he weaponized the Los Angeles Police Department to paint his opponents as some form of domestic terrorists.